sudosammy/BSides-Badge-CO2-Monitor/README.md

 ## Compiling:
 1. Install [PlatformIO](https://docs.platformio.org/en/latest/integration/ide/vscode.html#installation) for VSCode
-2. Clone this repository
+2. Clone this repository and open it in VSCode
-3. Open this project in VSCode
-4. Check out `settings.h.tpl`, complete, and rename to `settings.h`
+3. Complete the details in `src/settings.h.tpl` and rename the file to `settings.h`
+    * You can set `FAKE_SENSOR` to true if you want to test this code without an SCD30.
+Note that the sample time for data logging is sped up in this mode.
+4. `Build Filesystem Image` and `Upload Filesystem Image` via the PlatformIO "Project Tasks"
-5. Build and upload the `Filesystem Image`
+5. Build and upload the project to the NodeMCU board.
+There will be several warnings during compilation but hopefully no errors
-6. Build and upload the project.
+6. Power cycle the board to clear the TFT and ensure everything is working as expected

 ## Other notes:
-1. It works better on 5V so you might want to use a USB battery pack (like a portable phone charger) rather than running from AA batteries.
+1. It works (significantly) better on 5V so you might want to use a USB battery pack (like a portable phone charger) rather than running from AA batteries.
-2. TODO: It's undoubtedly possible to improve the amount of data logged by improving the efficiency of the CircularBuffers.
-Some ways I can think of that might work:
+2. TODO: It's possible to increase the amount of data logged by improving the efficiency of the CircularBuffers.
+Some possible changes:
     * Do not store the UNIX timestamp in the buffer.
 Store the UNIX time of the first reading as a global then use the size of the `CircularBuffer<uint16_t,120> co2Buffer;`, adding 60 seconds for each measurement.
     * Reuse the `CircularBuffer<uint16_t,120> co2Buffer;` for the TFT graph.
     * Store temp and humidity as two `uint8_t`'s (i.e. `uint8 + "." + uint8`) rather than 32bit floats.
 This reduces the precision from 6 decimal places to 3 but halves the RAM required.

 ## Battery Life

-On typical Duracell LR6 AA batteries, I was able to get >2 hours of good usage with WiFi enabled & connected.
-As the battery ran low the TFT backlight began flickering, the CO2 readings began to be suspiciously low, and eventually after `4 hours 23 minutes` the SCD30 stopped collecting data.
+On typical/uninteresting Duracell AA batteries (LR6) I got 2 hours of accurate data with WiFi enabled & connected.
+At 2.5 hours the TFT backlight was dimming and flickering slightly, the CO2 measurements were reading low (100-200ppm lower), and I lost confidence in their accuracy by 3.5 hours.
+Sometime later the SCD30 stopped collecting data.
+Methods of increasing battery lifespan:
+* Disable WiFi in the settings.
+* By default SCD30 takes measurements every 2 seconds.
+This is configurable up-to 30 minutes.
+Reduce the reading frequency and hence the number of refreshes of the TFT.

 ## Other Pics:
 ![CO2 Monitor inside](github_pics/inside.jpg)

-Necessary connections for SCD30 sensor:
+### Necessary connections for SCD30 sensor:
 ![CO2 Monitor image of back](github_pics/back.jpg)

-Web Application (it's mobile responsive too):
+### Web Application (it's mobile responsive too):
 ![CO2 Monitor web application](github_pics/dashboard.png)